 Information reporting and backup withholding will generally apply to the proceeds of your disposition of our common stock effected by or through the U.S. office of any broker, U.S. or foreign, unless you certify your status as a non-U.S. holder and satisfy certain other requirements, or otherwise establish an exemption.
 Generally, information reporting and backup withholding will not apply to a payment of disposition proceeds to you where the transaction is effected outside the United States through a non-U.S. office of a broker.
-However, dispositions effected through a non-U.S. office of a broker deriving more than a specified percentage of its income from U.S. sources or having certain other requirements, or otherwise establish an exemption. reporting, unless you certify your status as a non-U.S. holder and satisfy certain other requirements, or otherwise establish an exemption.
-You should consult your own tax advisors regarding the application of the information reporting and backup withholding the application of the information reporting and backup withholding the application of the information reporting and backup withholding the application of the information reporting and backup withholding the application of the information reporting and backup withholding rules to you.
+However, dispositions effected through a non-U.S. office of a broker deriving more than a specified percentage of its income from U.S. sources or having certain other connections to the United States will generally be subject to information reporting, unless you certify your status as a non-U.S. holder and satisfy certain other requirements, or otherwise establish an exemption.
+You should consult your own tax advisors regarding the application of the information reporting and backup withholding rules to you.